rhielab/3Dgenome/figure_script_V2/figure4/README.md

 ```
 The output is a bunch of loop files with different regulatory elements combination, meaning that the loops with different regulatory elements at two anchors.
 Additionally, a ```RegSummary.txt``` for the number of loops in different categories will also be created.

+### 4D.
+Comparison of number of promoter-enhancer loops identified from Hi-C 1 billion, Micro-C 1 billion, 2 billion and 3 billion data.

 ### 4E.
 Significance of chromatin interaction (q-value identified by Mustache) for top 5 loop categories.
 A mean q-value is shown in red.
 A median q-value is shown in blue.

 Here we just show an example Rscript ```plot_average_q_value.R``` to generate the q-value violin plot of different chromatin interactions.
 Please noted that you need to first generate loop with regulatory element categories, as described above.